kannankvs/md2/SONiC-User-Manual.md

 10) Steps to configure Mirroring feature- will be repetitive of CLIGuide
 11) Example configuration for T0 topology - Need to confirm whether it is good to explain this.
 We can explain each of the configuration example given in minigraph.xml, we can explain the equivalent config_db.json for each of those configurations, we can also give CLI commands (if exist) for each of those configuration.
 12) Basic troubleshooting - We can get some example trouble shooting commands/steps for specific issues, but providing a generic guide will be repeatitive of the commands.

+TBD: Choose which of the following options shall we used for the guide.

+In addition, we shall explain about "show techsupport", about "syslogs" (local logging, remote logging), about "snmp traps" & "tcpdump".

 **Option1:Give example problems and steps/tips/suggestions**
 1) How to debug/troubleshoot if the port is down?
 Explain what to check in application level, what to check in configDB, what to check in APP_DB, what to check in ASIC_DB, what to check in SAI and what to check in chip?
 2) How to debug/troubleshoot if the routing does not happen as expected?